serenity-is/docs/tutorials/movies/customizing_movie_interface.md

 The caption rule line specifies that field labels should be 150px.

-If CSS bundling is disabled in the *appsettings.json* file, you can see the changes immediately when you refresh the browser.
-Otherwise, you need to restart the application.
+After doing these changes, you can see its effects immediately when you refresh the browser.

 ![Movie Dialog 550px](img/movie-dialog-550px.png)